WilliamMaa/gwAdvNet20.github.io/wiki/nodejs/NodeJS.md

 ---

 # Setup Environment
-To set up a node.js environment, you can either download the installer from the node.js website, https://nodejs.org/en/.
+To set up a node.js environment, you can either download the installer from the node.js website, [**node installer download**](https://nodejs.org/en/).
 It provides long term support version and the latest version for Windows, MacOS, and Linux.

 Another way to do is to install it via package manager.
-All information can be found on the same website https://nodejs.org/en/download/package-manager/.
+All information can be found on the same website [**node package download**](https://nodejs.org/en/download/package-manager/).

 ![Node Install](./node_install.PNG)